mahmoudmowakeel/mahmoudmowakeel/README.md

 # 💫 About Me:
-🏢 I’m Mahmoud El-Wakeel, currently working as a Software Engineer at Huawei.
+🏢 I’m Mahmoud El-Wakeel, currently working as a Midlevel Frontend Engineer at Erada Finance.
-Frontend Software Engineer with experience in React.js,Vue.js, Next.js, and Angular, specializing in SPA development, component-based architecture, and performance optimization.
+Frontend Engineer with experience in React.js,Vue.js, Next.js, and Angular, specializing in SPA development, component-based architecture, and performance optimization.
 Professional experience at Huawei Technologies delivering telecom-grade applications using Vue.JS, JavaScript,Java, SQL, and Python.
 Strong understanding of REST APIs, databases, Agile workflows, and cross-team collaboration.
 Adept at